-- It will be easier if you have an Instagram account first. - Signing up through Tor is almost impossible and will only succeed if you are "lucky" (I assume if you are using an exit node that is not yet known by Facebook verification systems).
-It will not allow registration at all and will just fail with "An error has occurred during registration". - Signing up through VPNs is more likely to succeed but might still result in the same error.
-So, you must be ready for a lot of trial and error here. - My earlier entry in the guide about the Orwellian quote from Animal Farm is in full effect on Facebook.
+- My earlier entry in the guide about the Orwellian quote from Animal Farm is in full effect on Facebook.
 You will experience huge variation in acceptance depending on age/sex/ethnicity/nationality/...
 This is where you will have far fewer issues if you are making an account of a Young European Caucasian Female.
-You will almost certainly fail if you try making a Middle-Aged Male where my other accounts are still unsuspended/unbanned to this day. - Logging-in (after you sign-up) however works fine with VPN and Tor but might still get your account suspended for violating Community Guidelines or Terms of Services (despite you not using the account at all for anything else than signing-up/logging-in).
+You will almost certainly fail if you try making a Middle-Aged Male where my other accounts are still unsuspended/unbanned to this day. - Logging-in (after you sign-up) however works fine with VPN and Tor but might still trigger an account suspension for violating Community Guidelines or Terms of Services (despite you not using the account at all for anything else than signing-up/logging-in).
+Ideally, you should log-in back with the same IP from a self-hosted VPN/Proxy.